cloudfoundry/java-test-applications/README.md

 `/rabbit/url` | The URL of the application's RabbitMQ

 ## Building
 This project is built with JDK 7 and Gradle.
-To build the artifacts, install JDK 7, Play, and Grails, install Spring Boot by following [these instructions](https://github.com/spring-projects/spring-boot), and then run:
+To build the artifacts, install JDK 7, Typesafe activator, and Grails, install Spring Boot by following [these instructions](https://github.com/spring-projects/spring-boot), and then run:

 ```plain
 ./gradlew